abigail-lucas/abigail-lucas.github.io/README.md

 The main purpose is to use this as an online portfolio to list my skills and even work history.

+## Branches

+[index](https://github.com/abigail-lucas/abigail-lucas.github.io/tree/index) | Used to store changes to the index file

 ### TODO:

 - Add my own custom theme